joshua-noel/discordMultitool/README.md

 # Jak - A discord bot

-This repository serves as a public backup of my discord bot that I coded to to learn discord.py and sqlite3
+This repository serves as a public backup of my discord bot project